Japanese Maple Trees come in many species that are rife with colors that range from yellow foliage to glowing pink bark.

 Well, there’s the somewhat annoying, heavy labor way: watering by hand.
 While, it is the quickest way to make sure you don’t lose your season’s worth of new growth on your Japanese Maple tree, watering by hand usually needs to be done regularly and whenever there is going to be a drought in order to keep your tree growing and un-stressed.

 Hand watering does give you the ability to consistently add lots of nutrients to the soil in order to support the growth of your Japanese Maple tree by keeping a batch of compost tea at the ready for whenever a drought does come around.

 How Much Sunlight Does My Lion’s Head Japanese Maple Need to Thrive?

-My Lion’s Head Japanese Maple Tree Is currently planted in full sunlight.
-Japanese maples will also thrive in partial shade.
-Because they are not particularly drought tolerant, partial shade will also help keep them from drying out too much In the summer heat.
-So if you don’t have irrigation installed, having mulch, or are not watering by hand, planting your Japanese maple in partial shade might just be the best option for your tree.
+My Lion’s Head Japanese Maple Tree is currently planted in full sunlight.
+Japanese Maples will also thrive in partial shade.
+Because they are not particularly drought tolerant, partial shade will also help keep them from drying out too much in the summer heat.
+So if you don’t have an irrigation system installed, have mulch, or are not watering by hand, planting your Japanese Maple in partial shade might just be the best option for your tree.

 OK, but I’ve already done all that.
 What else can I do to ensure the healthy growth of my Lion’s Head Japanese maple?

 The best additional steps to take to speed along the growth of your Japanese maple tree are to add some companion plants and nutrition to the surrounding soil.
 As my Lion’s Head Japanese maple tree is currently planted in a food forest, I have used strawberries and asparagus plants along with comfrey to help break up the ground around the roots of the Japanese maple and help it settle into this new living situation more quickly.